viafintech/Barzahlen-Ruby/README.md

 The following is happening during a request:

 1. The [signature][api_documentation_signature], based on the provided `division_id` and `payment_key`, will get created.
-2. A https-request is send to the Barzahlen API endpoint.
+2. A https-request is send to the viafintech API endpoint.
 3. The response is evaluated.
   1. If an error occured, it will try to parse the error, create a client lib exception and throw it.
   2. If everything works fine, the response will be returned as a ruby hash.